-What Are Pinterest Communities And How Do You Join Them?
+What Are Pinterest Communities And How (Did You Used To) Join Them?

 This new Pinterest feature opens up a whole new pool of potential customers for your business.
 So, what are Pinterest Communities?